btttttong/M12_Project_Gini/README.md

-# Project Gini: HS BKK Telegram Bot
+# GiniBot: HS Bangkok Telegram Bot
-GiniBot, designed for Harbour Space students in Bangkok, Thailand, is a Telegram Chatbot offering suggestions for fantastic destinations and essential spots to explore throughout Bangkok, Thailand.
+<b>GiniBot</b> is a Telegram Chatbot designed for Harbour Space students in the Bangkok campus.
+The bot offers suggestions for amazing destinations and essential spots to explore throughout Thailand.
+Additionally, the bot also serves as an academic guide, offering assistance and resources for students.

 ## Features
-- **Recommendations:** Provides recommendations based on user input.
-- **Google Maps Integration:** Includes links to Google Maps for easy navigation to recommended places.
+- **Suggestions with Google Maps Integration:** Offers advice on top attractions and vital facilities such as hospitals, with convenient links to Google Maps for easy navigation.
-- **Interactive:** Offers a user-friendly interface for selecting recommendations.
+- **Access to Academic Resources:** Provides links to comprehensive information and staff details.

 ## Setup
 1. **Clone the Repository:**